 Business Debit Card

-Having business debit cards for you and your employees makes it easy to make purchases for your business.
+You may want business debit cards so that you and your employees can make debit card purchases for your business.

 Business Credit Card

 Tech tools like online bill pay and mobile check deposits help save you time.
-Look for a bank that offers online business tools and a mobile app so you can check your account balance from anywhere.
+Look for an online business bank account that offers robust business tools and a mobile app so you can check your account balance from anywhere.
 You may also want mobile deposit so that if you receive checks, you can then make business deposits from your phone.
 Or you may want invoicing features so your clients can pay by ACH.

 If down the road, you want to apply for small business loans, it can help to have a relationship with the bank.
 Opening a checking or savings account for your business with that bank now could help you establish that relationship.

-For some businesses, it’s important to have nearby branch locations and a robust ATM network.
+For some businesses, it’s important to have nearby physical branches, especially for cash deposits, and a robust ATM network.
 Others are fine with totally online or mobile banking.
 Know what your needs are and choose a bank that can deliver.

 Most banks that offer business checking accounts offer a way to waive the monthly account fee by maintaining an average daily or monthly balance of a specific amount.
 Some basic business checking accounts will even offer ATM fee reimbursement and free cash deposits.